-Tryg has incentive programmes for the Executive Board, Risk-takers and other executives based on their organisational level.
+Tryg has incentive programmes for members of the Executive Board, Risk Takers and other executives based on their organisational level.
 Specialists may be included in an incentive programme following a specific assessment.
-Incentive programmes in Tryg are generally called "INP programme" or "INP".
+Incentive programmes in Tryg are generally called 'INP programmes' or 'INP'.

 The principal purpose of the incentive programmes is to ensure a coincident financial interest between the participants and the company's shareholders and to create a correlation between remuneration and performance results.
-Secondly, the programmes are to contribute to retaining the participants in question in Tryg.
+Secondly, the programmes are to contribute to retaining the participants in Tryg.